 Taxation related to fuels and energy used in the manufacturing processes

-FuelsEurope welcomes the review of the Energy Taxation Directive as an opportunity to harmonise the way in which several clauses are handled under the current Energy Taxation Directive.
-They lead to distortion of competition among companies located in different Member States and contribute to the fragmentation of the internal market.
+FuelsEurope welcomes the review of the Energy Taxation Directive as an opportunity to harmonise the way in which several clauses which leads to distortion of competition among companies located in different Member States and contribute to the fragmentation of the internal market.